University of Saint Mary of the Lake: First University of Saint Mary of the Lake

 When William Quarter arrived in Chicago, Illinois, in 1844 to serve as the first bishop of the Diocese of Chicago, he obtained in December of that year a state charter to establish the University of Saint Mary of the Lake.
 His priority was to educate more native-born seminarians to become priests.
 After obtaining the charter, he raised $3,000 during a trip to the East Coast for the college.
-Constructions started in October 1845 and completed in July 1846.
+Construction was started in October 1845 and completed in July 1846.

 During the later 1840s and early 1850s, James Oliver Van de Velde had frequent conflicts with the university administrators, all of whom came from Holy Name Parish in Chicago.
 In 1852, Van de Veldt offered administration of Saint Mary to the Fathers of the Holy Cross at the University of Notre Dame.
 The order declined the offer until 1856, when Bishop Anthony O'Regan persuaded them to take over the university.

 The university had grown to 35 students by 1857 and 120 by 1859.
 However, the university struggled financially and the Fathers of the Holy Cross left in 1861.
-In 1863, James Duggan laid the foundation for a new building at the university.
+In 1863, Chicago bishop James Duggan laid the foundation for a new building at the university.
 The diocese also established schools of medicine and law at the institution.
 However, the university suddenly closed in 1866 due to its financial problems.
 The seminary remained open there until 1868.
 The campus was then converted into an orphanage.
 The facility was destroyed during the 1871 Chicago Fire.

 Saint Mary of the Lake Seminary

-In 1921, George Mundelein opened Saint Mary of the Lake Seminary, using the 1844 state charter of the previous University of Saint Mary of the Lake.
+In 1921, Bishop George Mundelein opened Saint Mary of the Lake Seminary, using the 1844 state charter of the previous University of Saint Mary of the Lake.
 The new facility was sited in what is today Mundelein, Illinois.
 Like Bishop Quarter in 1844, Mundelein wanted to prepare American seminarians from all different ethnic groups to become priests.
 In 1926, the archdiocese opened the Chapel of the Immaculate Conception on the seminary campus, designed by Chicago architect Joseph W. McCarthy.
 In 1926, the seminary hosted the 28th International Eucharistic Congress.

 In September 1929, the Sacred Congregation for Seminaries and Universities in Rome granted a charter to Saint Mary, allowing it to grant pontifical academic degrees.
 In 1934, this authority became permanent.
 Saint Mary became the first pontifical university in the United States.
 Monsignor Reynold Henry Hillenbrand served as rector of Saint Mary from 1936 to 1944.

 Niles College/Mundelein Seminary/Saint Mary

-In 1961, Albert Meyer split up the seminary programs for the archdiocese:
+In 1961, Cardinal Albert Meyer split up the seminary programs for the archdiocese: